 Most companies factor in participation frequency, the location of the hobby, and relevant variables, such as if you engage in speeding or how high up the bungee spot is.

-When you apply and are going through the application, just remember insurance providers are going to ask you A LOT of questions about your hobby, especially if it is generally considered dangerous or thrilling.
+Just remember, insurance providers will ask you A LOT of questions about your hobby on your application.
+Especially if it is generally considered dangerous or thrilling.

 High-risk jobs and extreme hobbies can certainly leave a dent in your bank account.